aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 <details>
 <summary>Read more</summary>

-Modules are black and white dots that constitute a QR Code image.
+Modules are black and white dots that constitute QR Code labels.
 Module configuration is determined by the number of modules presented in a QR Code label.
 The size of one module is 0.25 mm x 0.25 mm.
 Accordingly, the size of a QR Code image depends on the number of modules and the amount of information to be encoded.
 The greater is the portion of data to be stored, the larger is the size of a QR Code label.

 The actual minimal size of a QR Code image is 10 mm or 0.4 inches (as per the scanning standard compliant to ISO 18004).
 Generally, the size of QR Code labels is determined based on the intended scanning distance (the distance-to-size ratio of 10:1 is usually recommended), the resolution of a printer, scanning equipment (smartphones or industrial scanners), and the error correction level.

 </details>

-### Encoding Capacity and Data Density
+### **Encoding Capacity and Data Density**
 QR Code provides very high data density.
 Each QR Code version has its own maximum data capacity.
 The actual data capacity may vary according to the amount of information to be encoded, encoding type, and the error correction level.
 QR Codes can store up to 3 KB of data, namely, 2,953 bytes, 7,089 numerical digits, 4,296 letters, or 1,817 Japanese Kanji symbols.

 <details>